avanikawa/docs_haptik/docs/shopify/build-shopify.md

 This skill allows user to either return their order or place a replacement request.

 ![image](https://user-images.githubusercontent.com/75118325/119783369-c3b55e00-beea-11eb-8d1a-a4d6aa275e7b.png)

+> If you want to add customized skills, please contact your Haptik SPOC.

 ## Step 3: Changing the APIs